-In addition to his first-chair litigation and arbitration experience, Sean assists employers in responding to employee complaints filed with state and federal agencies, including the Texas Workforce Commission, the Equal Employment Opportunity Commission, and the Department of Labor.
+In addition to his first-chair litigation and arbitration experience, Sean assists employers in responding to employee complaints filed with various state and federal agencies, including the Texas Workforce Commission, the Equal Employment Opportunity Commission, and the Department of Labor.

 Sean's experience includes, by way of example: